microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 ## Goals

-The purpose of this workshop is to train Microsoft employees who are working in the filed with the Azure Arc-enabled server concepts, features, value proposition, and do hands on training to help customers deploy Azure Arc-enabled servers.
+The purpose of this workshop is to train Microsoft employees who are working in the field with the Azure Arc-enabled server concepts, features, value proposition, and do hands on training to help customers deploy Azure Arc-enabled servers.

 After completion of this workshop, you will be able to: